 After receipt of the letter of admission to the Nursing Program, applicants must complete additional requirements to confirm and retain their place in the class.

-- Send to the Admissions Office by October 21: $200 Non-Refundable Nursing Deposit to reserve a place in the January class.
+- $200 Non-Refundable Nursing Deposit, paid to the Admissions Office by the published deadline, to reserve a place in the upcoming class.

 - Criminal Background Check as required by the Texas Board of Nursing.
-Instructions will be provided with the letter of admission.
+Instructions will be provided following admission.

 - Uniforms are to be purchased from the designated provider.
 Fitting and ordering will be completed during nursing orientation.